 They can take a picture of themselves at the designated locations and send it to the program's organizer.

 Healthy Habits Challenge

-Most people know of specific actions within an office that, if done consistently, could dramatically improve health and well-being, such as drinking more water, taking the stairs instead of the elevator, and standing up every 20 minutes.
+Most people know of specific actions within an office that, if done consistently, could dramatically improve health and well-being, such as drinking more water, taking the stairs, opting for healthy snacks, and standing up every 20 minutes.
 Let new hires practice important small behaviors that will have a big impact on their health and watch them carry those habits into the workplace.

 A hot topic in workplace wellness is addressing stress with various mindfulness techniques.
 While trendy, there is hesitation surrounding sitting in a corner and meditating in an office bustling with people.
 Employers can assuage these concerns and send a clear message to new hires to make sure they feel comfortable utilizing these techniques at work and at home, which will in turn help with productivity, burnout, and retention.
 Activities like meditation groups can also be integrated and rewarded points on many wellness challenges platforms.
 However, at its purest, meditation does not require technology integration.

 Employers face growing pressure from team members across all departments to make employee onboarding experiences highly educational and prepare new hires for success at the company.
 However, they also need to consider maximizing employee satisfaction for the new hires and supporting the company culture as well, and the ideas listed in this article are a perfect way to accomplish both simultaneously.
 Feel free to use them as an outline for more specific initiatives that make sense within an organization’s budget and time constraints.

 If you are looking for more employee engagement activities, check out this article from our friends at Runrun.it!